kwame-mintah/java-11-text-based-adventure-bandit-game/README.md

 Outcomes

-1. If you attempt to rob the bank in the same clothes that you have robbed someone in you are instantly arrested and it is game over.
+1. If you attempt to rob the bank in the same clothes that you have robbed someone in you are instantly arrested, and it is game over.
 2. The cashier gives you all the money in her till, and you leave quietly (You gain 45G) 1.2.
 The cashier shouts gun and takes cover, an officer in the bank hears and shoots you in the arm, you run out of the